melizalab/comp-neurosci/README.md

-# An introduction to computational neuroscience
+# Data Science for Neuroscientists

-This repository contains materials for a course I am developing to teach computational methods in neuroscience.
-The topics we will cover include:
+This repository contains instructional materials for learning scientific programming and data science skills in neuroscience.
+This is a work in progress, but the following modules are complete:

 - how to represent and store observations of neurons
 - descriptive statistics of neural spike trains